tltmzmaos/fablix/README.md

 - # JMeter TS/TJ Time Logs
-    - #### Instruction of how to use the 'log_processing.*' script with the cammand:
+    - #### Instruction of how to use the 'log_processing.*' script:
-    Move the log_processing script into your tomcat project root folder (ex: ~/tomcat/webapps/fablix-pj):
+    Move the log_processing script into your tomcat project root folder  with the cammand:
     scp -i "your AWS .pem file location" "your log_processor location" "ubuntu@AWS public adress:~/tomcat/root/folder"

     Run the processing script with the command: